FOGUERES – Quintàs & Peñas

 The ‘Día de les Quintades‘ normally begins early with the ‘despertà’, the noisy early morning wake-up call with music and thunderous firecrackers that rouses the willing – and the unwilling – from their slumbers and it is traditional for the ‘quintà‘ celebrating its 25th anniversary to take part in the occasion.

 After a couple of hours, everyone will drift away in different directions, heading back to their chosen bars and restaurants, those celebrating special anniversaries normally opting for a more formal venue such as Salones Carrasco.
 Open-air discos, charanga bands and loudspeakers blast music in almost every street.
 A siesta?
 You’ll be lucky.
+A table for lunch at your favourite restaurant or bar?
+Impossible this day for they will have been booked up completely for months in advance.

 As the sun dips towards the horizon, the action will transfer to the main square where an open-air disco will pump out the party favourites as well as a few modern classics.
 The volume can be almost deafening at times, the music debatable.
 Sometimes there’s an added attraction such as a foam party or live drummers.
-For 2024, there will be something called the “MONACO PARTY SHOW” with live music and DJs “as well as other surprises”.
+For 2025, there will be something called the “MONACO PARTY SHOW” with live music and DJs “as well as other surprises”.

 The dancing continues as the sun drops behind Montgó; it’s a night for partying and it’s far from over.
 The special Fogueres Commission bar always does good business as do the watering holes around the square.
 At midnight, there’s usually live music or a special DJ session which last well into the early hours.
 Sunday will be a quiet one for many.